sunyumail93/Python3_StepByStep/Day5_LoopFileFASTQ/Day5_readme.txt

 	Use fi.readlines() to read in all data at one time.
 This can be memory consuming when the input is very large.
 	Day5_DebarcodeFASTQ_ByChuck.py WholeLane.fastq WholeLane.debarcoded.fastq
 2, Day5_DebarcodeFASTQ_MemoryConsuming.py:
-	This ¡®yield¡¯ key word returns a chunk everytime, until the end of the file Day5_DebarcodeFASTQ_MemoryConsuming.py WholeLane.fastq WholeLane.debarcoded.fastq
+	This "yield" key word returns a chunk everytime, until the end of the file Day5_DebarcodeFASTQ_MemoryConsuming.py WholeLane.fastq WholeLane.debarcoded.fastq